carboneio/carbone/doc/webserver.md

 }
 ```

-With this function you can either return directly the file using res or return the new render name or path you choose with `onRenderEnd` function.
+With this function you can either return directly the file using res or return the new render name or path you choose with `afterRender` function.

 ```js
 // Return the new render name